 - Stuff the bag with acid free paper, bubble wrap or clothing and make it sit upright to help it retain it's form.

-Last but not the least, avoid cleaning leather at home and instead consult a professional from time to time.
+Pro Tip: If you are wondering how to clean handbags, how to clean leather wallets or how to clean leather jackets, avoid leather cleaning at home and instead consult a professional from time to time.
 If at all you plan to clean at home, do a patch test first and avoid using hard chemicals.

 General Packing Tips